Sous Vide Chicken Thighs

 Storage instructions

-To store: Place leftovers in the fridge in an airtight container.
+To store: Place leftovers in an airtight container in the fridge.
 The chicken thighs will be good for 3 to 4 days.

-To freeze: Place the cooked and cooled chicken in a shallow container and store them in the freezer for up to 6 months.
+To freeze: Place the cooked and cooled chicken in a shallow container and freeze for up to 6 months.

-To reheat: Microwave for 30-40 seconds until hot or in a skillet/oven.
+To reheat: Microwave for 30-40 seconds until hot or in a skillet with one tablespoon of water.

 Frequently asked questions